sl-solution/InMemoryDatasets.jl/docs/src/man/formats.md

 The processing of `format` is lazy, i.e. Datasets doesn't process `format` unless an operation needs to access the formatted values.
 This also means that modifying the `format` of a column is instance.
 However, be aware that modifying a column's `format` changes the `modified` meta information (i.e. the last time that the data set has been modified) of the data set.

-> Note that processing of formats are usually done in parallel, thus, it is not safe to use a function which is not parallel safe.
+> Note that processing of formats are usually done in parallel, thus, it is not safe to use a function which is not parallel safe, unless `threads = false` is passed to the function which uses the formatted values.

 In this section, we discuss the overall aspects of `format` and we postpone the practical use case of `format` to later sections when we introduce operations which access the formatted values.